Logarithmic typical distances in preferential attachment models: Introduction and main result

 \paragraph{Universality of the typical distance and the exponential growth parameter $\nu$} Numerous observations and proofs have established that the behavior of typical distances in sparse random graph models is closely linked to a spectral radius $\nu$ \footnote{$\nu$ is sometimes also called spectral norm, which is the same in the cases we care about.}.
 This spectral radius serves as a crucial indicator of the exponential growth of neighborhoods within the graph.
 This exponential growth has been shown for local limits of various sparse random graph models, including inhomogeneous random graphs \cite{BolJanRio07,ChuLu03,DerMonMor12,EskHofHoo06}, configuration models \cite{HofHooVan05a,HofHooZna04a} and PAMs with out-degree $m\geq 2$ \cite{DerMonMor12,DomHofHoo10,Pitt94}.
 More precisely, \begin{enumerate} \item when $\nu= \infty$, the typical distances grow sub-logarithmically with the network size; such network are often called \textit{ultra-small worlds};

-\item when $\nu< \infty$, the typical distances grow logarithmically with the network size, such network are often called as \textit{small worlds}. \end{enumerate}
+\item when $\nu< \infty$, the typical distances grow logarithmically with the network size\ch{;} such network are often called as \textit{small worlds}. \end{enumerate}

-In the first case, for a network of size $n$, a sharp bound of $\frac{c}{\tau-2}\log \log n$\footnote{Throughout this paper we use $\log$ to denote the natural logarithm when the base is not specified.} is established for the typical distances in a wide class of random graphs where vertex degrees follow an asymptotic power-law distribution with exponent $\tau\in (2,3)$.
-Specifically, for PAMs, this setting applies when the out-degree $m\geq 2$ and the fitness parameter $\delta\in (-m,0)$, with the power-law exponent given by $\tau=3+\delta/m$\footnote{When $m=1$, for any $\delta>-1$, the PAMs are trees, and a different sharp bound of the order of $\log n$ was proved for their typical distances (see, e.g., \cite[Theorem 8.1]{Hofs24}).}.
-The constant $c$ varies depending on the graph model: For inhomogeneous random graphs and configuration models, $c=2$, while for PAMs, $c=4$ \cite{DerMonMor12,HofHooZna04a}.
+In the first case, for a network of size $n$, a sharp bound of $\frac{c}{\tau-2}\log \log n$ is established\footnote{Throughout this paper we use $\log$ to denote the natural logarithm when the base is not specified.} for the typical distances in a wide class of random graphs where vertex degrees follow an asymptotic power-law distribution with exponent $\tau\in (2,3)$.
+Specifically, for PAMs, this setting applies when the out-degree \ch{$m$ satisfies} $m\geq 2$ and the fitness parameter $\delta\in (-m,0).$ \zhu{\ch{Here, the} fitness parameter acts as a weight in the probability that an edge is connected to a vertex in the PAM, \ch{where} a vertex \ch{has} weight $\delta$, and an edge weight $1$, \ch{and} connection \ch{occurs with a probability that is proportional to the weight of the vertex and its incident edges}; see \eqref{eq-def-edge-prob-pand} for an explicit formula.} \ch{The degree} power-law exponent \ch{is} given by $\tau=3+\delta/m$.\footnote{When $m=1$, for any $\delta>-1$, the PAMs are trees, and a different sharp bound of the order of $\log n$ was proved for their typical distances (see, e.g., \cite[Theorem 8.1]{Hofs24}).} The constant $c$ varies depending on the graph model: For inhomogeneous random graphs and configuration models, $c=2$, while for PAMs, $c=4$ \cite{DerMonMor12,HofHooZna04a}.
 When $\delta=0$, the typical distance for PAM is around $\frac{\log n}{\log \log n}$ \cite{BolRio04b,Hofs24}.

 In the second case, corresponding to $\delta>0$ for PAMs, a sharp bound of $\log_\nu n$ for the typical distance is established for both inhomogeneous random graphs and configuration models.
 In $2010$, with $m\geq 2$, Dommers, the first author and Hooghiemstra proved an upper bound $c_1\log n$ and a lower bound $c_2\log n$, for some constants $c_1<c_2$ in \cite{DomHofHoo10}, leaving the precise sharp bound as an open problem.
 Later, in $2024$, the first author provided a lower bound of $\log_\nu{n}$ in \cite[Theorem 8.13]{Hofs24}, and conjectured this bound to be sharp.